IndrajeetPatil/Advanced-R-exercises/_book/Vectors.md

 levels(f1) <- rev(levels(f1))
 ```

-**A2.** Its levels changes but the underlying integer values remain the same.
+**A2.** Its levels change but the underlying integer values remain the same.

 ```r